Frieza: Abilities

 In his weakest form, Frieza is a relatively short humanoid with a large chestnut-shaped skull and two horns.
-He also has a tail with a spiked end, as well as having three talon-like toes.
+He also has a tail with a spiked end, as well as three talon-like toes.
 Frieza wears the same upper-body armor and shorts that many of his subordinates are shown to wear, and while traveling, often gives the appearance of weakness by exclusively using his hoverchair for transportation, leaving his henchmen to do his "dirty work".
 Though frail in comparison with his succeeding forms, Frieza still boasts sufficient force to destroy planets.
 While shifting to his next stage, Frieza breaks his battle-jacket, revealing a natural white armor covering his chest and shoulders.

 Frieza's 6th Universe counterpart, Frost, also initially appears in this form.